HomeWindows 10How to Keep your Monitor On when Laptop is...

 How to Keep your Monitor On when Laptop is Closed in Windows 11 or 10?

 Even if you have connected an external monitor to Windows 11 or 10 laptops, your PC may go to sleep mode when you close the lid.
 If you’ve tied an external monitor to your laptop, you might prefer closing the laptop’s lid.
-Unfortunately, the default power options in Windows will put your laptop in sleep mode, and your work may disrupt.
+Unfortunately, the default power options in Windows will put your laptop in sleep mode, and your work may be disrupted.

 In this gearupwindows article, we will guide you on keeping your Windows 11 or 10 laptops on, even with the lid closed.
 You will also learn to troubleshoot your laptop if closing its lid continues to put it to sleep mode despite having your preferences set up perfectly.